 One significant factor in determining the fair value of the Company's options, when using the Black-Scholes option pricing model, is the fair value of the common stock underlying those stock options.
 The Company was a private company with no active public market for its common stock prior to its IPO.
 During that time, the fair value of the common stock underlying the stock options was determined by the Company's board of directors, which intended to grant all stock options with an exercise price per share not less than the per share fair value of our common stock underlying those options on the date of grant.
-The Company's board of directors based upon information available to it at the time of the valuation.
+The Company has determined the estimated per share fair value of its common stock on a quarterly basis using a contemporaneous valuation determined by the Company's board of directors based upon information available to it at the time of the valuation.
 The fair value of the Company's common stock was based on an analysis of relevant metrics, including the following: